- Message from Co-directors

 Business School Faculty have a wide range of interests in social enterprise.
 The Tamer Center for Social Enterprise provides funding for high quality academic research by tenured or tenure-track Columbia faculty who have research projects relevant to social enterprise.
 Research symposiums with practitioners, academics, alumni, and students also contribute to ongoing research projects.
 Symposiums have focused on topics including: education reform; socially responsible investing (SRI) and corporate social responsibility (the role of shareholders, modeling determinants, and payoffs of CSR, and the activities and impact of SRI funds); microfinance and micro-insurance (the impact of private sector insurance in Assam, India and issues affecting the scalability of microfinance and the potential for default); poverty; and social entrepreneurship (current trends in the capital markets affecting social entrepreneurs, and issues for social ventures achieving break-even and scale).
 The Social Enterprise Visitors Program invites leading academics to campus for one week, to interact with faculty, students, practitioners, and alumni and participate in a range of research and classroom-oriented activities.

 Examples of faculty-led projects include:

 Corporate Governance and Corporate Social Responsibility (CSR)

 This project explores the connection between corporate governance and prevalence and profitability of CSR-initiatives.
-Led by Geoffrey Heal, Paul Garrett Professor of Public Policy and Business Responsibility, and Ray Fisman, Associate Professor of Finance and Economics, this research provides a framework for analyzing CSR, and the implications of the framework using a ‘visible’ CSR index that captures consumer-oriented CSR.
+Led by Geoffrey Heal, Donald C. Waite III Professor of Social Enterprise in the Economics Division, this research provides a framework for analyzing CSR, and the implications of the framework using a ‘visible’ CSR index that captures consumer-oriented CSR.
 This project explores the prevalence of CSR in consumer-oriented industries, the connection to profitability, and how competition within industries affects the use of CSR as a means of differentiation, especially when few other firms undertake such actions.
 Corporate governance indicators, such as having large external shareholders on the board, are also examined in connection to the profitability of CSR initiatives.